ecoen66/homebridge-solaredge-inverter/README.md

 # homebridge-solaredge-inverter
 A [SolarEdge](https://www.solaredge.com) Inverter plugin for [Homebridge](https://github.com/nfarina/homebridge).
-This creates a Light Sensor in homekit, where the LUX reading is actually the current power generation in Watts.
+This creates a a set of Light Sensors in homekit, where the LUX reading is actually the  power generation in KiloWatts.
+There is also an option to display battery level if applicable.

 This code is heavily based on the work of Stog's [homebridge-fronius-inverter](https://github.com/Stog/homebridge-fronius-inverter) accessory.